integrated-ethics/web/content/labs/avoiding-algorithmic-bias.markdown

 -   It is a good idea for students to participate in the reading (assign 1 guideline to a student to read) so that they are more engaged.
 -   These also appear on the student worksheet.

+**Note to instructor**: Definition of AI.
+There are some weaknesses to the definition of AI given by Kaplan and Haenlein.
+In particular, many of the terms used in the definition do not have self-evident meanings, so it would probably be difficult to use this definition to decide whether something is or is not an example of AI.
+Try not to focus on the issue of defining AI – keep the focus on the scenarios and the ethical issues they raise.

 ### Activity 2 (5 min)